b-kennedy0/oval-chili-1e745/content/pages/index.md

       you, and quickly, too!

-      There is no need for guidance, documentation or training sessions.
+      Easy - Simple and Intuitive - There is no need for guidance, documentation or training sessions.
 AutoForm is designed to be easy to use
     actions:
       - type: Button
         label: Get started